-One of the clinical indicators of autism is stereotypic and repetitive behaviours (AKA: stims or stimming).
+One of the clinical indicators of autism is repeating the same actions over and over again (AKA: stims or stimming).
 Stimming in autism is movements or other behaviours that are either calming or alerting.
-Most of the time it is not a problem and does not need to be stopped or changed.
+Most of the time stimming is not a problem and does not need to be stopped or changed unless it is causing harm.

 Each person has specific behaviours or habits (stims) that they find comforting or alerting.
-When you’re nervous maybe you twirl your hair or rub your hands together.
-Maybe you bounce your leg to wake up when you’re tired.
-When you’re concentrating maybe you stick your tongue out of your mouth.
+Most of the time, we aren’t aware when we are stimming.
+When you’re nervous, maybe you are twirling your hair or rubbing your hands together.
+Maybe you are bouncing your leg to wake up when you’re tired.
+When you’re concentrating, maybe you stick your tongue out of your mouth.
 Autistic people also do these same things, sometimes in a more obvious way.
-Common autistic stims are rocking back and forth, flapping hands, toe walking or spinning in circles.
+There are many common stims that you may see a person with autism repeat frequently.
+Let’s talk about the different types of stims.

 When and why do autistic people stim?

-Some autistics say that stimming helps them regulate their emotions or to generate awareness of their bodies.
+Some autistics say that stimming helps them control their emotions, such as fear, excitement, and stress.
+Stimming also helps make them more aware of their bodies.
 Another really interesting function of stims is to communicate emotions or arousal to others in a non-verbal way.

 In the show Love on the Spectrum, one of the show’s cast, Olivia, says stimming is “…a massive build-up, with a pleasant release” (Episode 4).